Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/01_agent_native_clouds/readme.md

 ### 2. Message-Based Communication
 - **Actor Model**: Actors communicate via asynchronous messages, which suits distributed systems.
 - **AI Agents**: Agents often interact with users, other agents, or systems through messages (e.g., API calls or user inputs).
-The actor model’s message-passing approach simplifies these interactions.
+The actor model's message-passing approach simplifies these interactions.
-- **Example**: A chatbot agent receives a user message (“What’s the weather?”) and responds, acting like an actor processing a message.
+- **Example**: A chatbot agent receives a user message ("What's the weather?") and responds, acting like an actor processing a message.

 ### 3. Concurrency and Scalability
 - **Actor Model**: Multiple actors can process messages in parallel, scaling to handle large systems.